the94air/laravel-ajax-crud/steps.md

 1. Since we don't need the authentication system, let's copy the auth migrations to another directory inside the `database` directory so we can use them later.
 Let's call it `trash`.
 <small>📍Copy files inside `database/migration` to new directory `database/trash`</small>

-2. Let's create migration, factory, and resource controller for our model `Item`:
+2. Let's create a migration, factory, and resource controller for our model `Item`:
 ```
 php artisan make:model Item --all
 ```